wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 1.0.4 =
+* Addition of the pluggable function wp_new_user_notification for custom email messages.
+* Addition of the additional info for making the facebook app live.

 = 1.0.3 =
 * Made the Redirect uri's selectable for each social medias.